thecrazymonkey/cp-ansible-admin/README.md

     - Authentication using Basic Auth
     - requires all managed clusters to be registered in the Cluster Registry
 3. Quota Management for both new and existing clusters (after performing the initial dump of the current state)
-    - currently limited to the clients support only (proper users support is WIP)
     - 100% CLI implementation (REST API support not available in the Confluent REST API yet)

 All playbooks support dumping the initial state to a file by enabling the following variables (and their alternatives for quota and rbac management):
     topic_dump_file: true
     topic_dump_destination: /tmp/topic_dump_out.yml

-All playbooks allow for evaluating the impact of the input changes using the Ansible check mode (verbosity level 2 gives the output structures)
+All playbooks allow for evaluating the impact of the input changes using the Ansible check mode (verbosity level 2 gives the output structures/build plans)
     ansible-playbook -i hosts_test.yml topics_management.yml --check -vv

 The execution of the playbooks after checking the execution plan